amgarton47/CS62data-structures/Darwin/project/README.md

 two different creature types.
 When you are done, click on cancel and the program should commence running.

-3. Write the `World` class.
-This should be straight-forward if you use the provided Matrix class.
-An alternative implementation could use an one-dimensional ArrayList to represent the world (and map<row,col> indices into a single 1D array index).
+1. Write the `World` class.
+This should be straight-forward if you use the provided `Matrix` class.
+When constructing a world with a speficied width and height, be careful to match the width to the number of columns and height to the number of rows in your `Matrix` object.

-4. Test this class thoroughly before proceeding.
-Use the provided AutograderCompTest (and any additional tests that you think would be helpful) in order to verify and convince yourself that all of the methods work.
+2. Test this class thoroughly before proceeding.
+Use the provided `AutograderCompTest` class (and any additional tests that you think would be helpful) in order to verify and convince yourself that all of the methods work.

-4. Write the `Species` class.
+3. Write the `Species` class.
 The hardest part will be parsing the program file and storing it in the `Species`.
 Note that the first instruction of a program is at address 1, not 0. **Test this class thoroughly before proceeding.
 Write test cases and verify that all of the methods work.**
 See the hints within the starter file for the `Species` class on how to read lines from the files.